runtimeverification/iele-semantics/iele-gas.md

          <nregs> REGISTERS </nregs>
 ```

 The memory cost of returning to a function is negative.
-Instead of charing a gas cost, memory is reclaimed according to the
+Instead of charging a gas cost, memory is reclaimed according to the
 memory freed by returning from the function.
 In other words, we free the call frame on the stack, as well as each of the registers
 in the callee.

+There is also some memory change associated with assigning `ARGS` to the
+caller's registers, but that is handled in `iele.md`.

 ```{.k .uiuck .rvk}
     rule <k> #memory [ ret ARGS ] => #memoryDelta(0 -Int intSizes(REGS, NREGS) -Int Gcallmemory < SCHED >) ... </k>